Pete Davidson: Personal life

 In October 2015, Davidson lived in Brooklyn Heights, New York.
 In 2019, he lived in Staten Island with his mother in a home they purchased together.
 In April 2021, he moved into his own residence in Staten Island.
 In February 2022, Davidson announced plans to move from Staten Island to Brooklyn to be closer to work.
 Davidson is the godfather of Leo, the son of fellow comedian and friend Ricky Velez.
-He is close friends with Seattle Mariners pitcher Matthew Festa; the two were classmates at St. Joseph by the Sea High School.
+He is close friends with Cleveland Guardians pitcher Matthew Festa; the two were classmates at St. Joseph by the Sea High School.

 Davidson once had many tattoos, but had had about 200 removed by 2025, "trying to clean slate it, trying to be an adult", though he said he intended to keep two or three.

 Davidson supported Hillary Clinton in the 2016 U.S. presidential election, and on December 5, 2017, he wrote on his Instagram account that he got a tattoo on his leg of Clinton, whom he called his "hero", a "badass", and "one of the strongest people in the universe".
 Clinton thanked Davidson, joking: "This makes it significantly less awkward that I've had a Pete Davidson tattoo for years."
 He supported Joe Biden in the 2020 U.S. presidential election.

 In 2023, Davidson and fellow SNL comedian Colin Jost purchased a decommissioned Staten Island Ferry boat.
 The ferry was used in the film Screamboat.